joseadp/PostcrossingSample/README.md

 PostcrossingSample
 ==================

-Project to study C#, using the postcrossing site as a guidance
+Project to study C#, using the postcrossing site as a guidance (reference: www.postcrossing.com)